Why Organic Posting Is Not Enough & Paid Social Media Needs a Place in Your Marketing Strategy

 Do you need a quick refresher on the Facebook algorithm rules?

 This is how it’s determined which organic posts and paid ads a user sees and in what order, every time they check their news feeds.
 In the 15 year history that Facebook has been around, the social network has evolved drastically in user experience, functionality, data collection, and prioritization.
 What users see, what data is collected on users, and the priority of what posts and ads are shown will continue to increase in complexity over time.

 Organic Social Media Posting is Not Free

 While it’s true that there is no cost to having a Facebook business page or to post on it organically, remember that time is not free.
 It’s important that organic social media posts represent a brand well.
 Good content creation from concept, to images, to copy, comes at a cost and time is valuable!
-Social media posting is time consuming not to mention making the posts themselves and scheduling a consistent calendar.
+Social media posting is time-consuming not to mention making the posts themselves and scheduling a consistent calendar.
 Without many followers, however, or when considering only a 5.5% reach to those who like your page, overall it’s a lot of effort for potentially not a lot of reach from organic social media posting.

 The Value of Paid Social Media Ads

 Putting money behind your content and running paid social media ads improves your reach.
 Businesses that prioritize a marketing budget to allow for the incorporation of paid social ads get better data, better insights to their audience, and better results throughout their marketing funnel.
 Social media networks are the biggest source of inspiration for consumer purchases.
-Furthermore, SproutSocial offers these meaningful statistics as evidence that paid social media advertising drives customers to businesses.
+Furthermore, SproutSocial offers these meaningful statistics as evidence that paid social media advertising drive customers to businesses.

 37% of consumers find purchase inspiration through their social media channels